douglasF5/petit-ui-library/README.md

-# Petit Components Library - Experiment from Ignite Lab React
+# Petit UI Library - Experiment from Ignite Lab React

 - [About](#about)
 - [Project screenshots](#project-screenshots)